FlowFuse/website/src/handbook/peopleops/organization.md

 ### Performance Improvement Plan (PIP)

-After  plan formulated by the manager has not returned the employee to performance that is considered on par with the expectations of their role the CEO and manager will create a PIP for the employee.
+After the plan formulated by the manager has not returned the employee to performance that is considered on par with the expectations of their role the CEO and manager will create a PIP for the employee.

-**A PIP is a genuine change from FlowFuse the employee.** While other companies use PIPs soley to provide the legal documentation for termination, at FlowFuse a PIP is intended to set the bar for both the manager and employee and have transparency around expected performance.
+**A PIP is a genuine opportunity from FlowFuse to the employee to get where they need to be.** While other companies use PIPs solely to provide the legal documentation for termination, at FlowFuse a PIP is intended to set the bar for both the manager and employee and have transparency around expected performance.